Getting ready to tuck your motorcycle away now autumn has arrived? Think again!

 1. Don’t fall foul of the rain

-Now, we’re not suggesting you try to avoid riding in rain because, let’s be honest, the great British weather likes to shower us with more than the odd downpour.
+Now, we’re not suggesting you try to avoid riding in rain because, let’s be honest, we’re likely to see more than the odd downpour.
 However, you can easily prepare for wet conditions – doing so could be the difference between a soggy nightmare and an epic ride.

-Step number one in weatherproofing yourself is to wear waterproof clothing.
+Step one in weatherproofing yourself is to wear waterproof clothing.
 That doesn’t just mean a jacket, but trousers, boots and gloves that have waterproof qualities.
-When choosing clothing, also try to pick items with reflective detailing that will make you more visible in the darker conditions and during night riding.
-Here at Halfords, we have a range of waterproof motorcycle clothing from top brands including Duchinni, and you can find the full range here.
+When choosing clothing, also try to pick items with reflective detailing that will make you more visible in darker conditions and during night riding.

 2. Beware of the cold

-As the season ticks by and we get deep into Christmas territory, the temperature will drop, and you’ll need to think carefully about your warm-weather gear.
-As a general rule, it’s better to be too warm than have numb fingers and not be able to operate the brakes, so now will be the time to start layering up.
+As the days tick by and we get deeper into the winter, the temperature will drop, and you’ll need to think carefully about your warm-weather gear.
+Generally, it’s better to be too warm than have numb fingers and not be able to operate the brakes, so now will be the time to start layering up.

 For avoiding numb hands, the Richa Arctic Gloves are a great option.
 They’re not only thermal gloves that will keep your hands nice and toasty, but they’re also waterproof too.

-Another part of your body to consider is your neck.
+Another part of your body to consider is your neck and head.
 It’s an easy part to forget when you’re throwing on layers, but all that layering up can come unstuck if a cold draft works its way in.
-Luckily, you can avoid this with the help of the MYX Thermal Neckwear.
-It’s thermal, has a breathable fabric and is sure to keep you warm and comfortable on long rides.
+Luckily, you can avoid this with the help of the Halfords Core Balaclava.
+It’s made of breathable cotton fabric and is sure to keep you warm and comfortable on long rides.